Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Methods

-Eq.~\eqref{two_terms} provides a method to reconstruct the drift vector and diffusion matrix directly from discrete time-series data $\{\mathbf{q}_i\}$.
+Eq.~\eqref{two_terms} provides a method to derive the drift vector and diffusion matrix directly from discrete time-series data $\{\mathbf{q}_i\}$.
 For a chosen analysis time interval $\tau > 0$, which is an integer multiple of the data sampling interval, the continuum expressions are approximated by:

 To compute these averages, we evaluate them at nodes of a spatial grid.
 For a node at position $\mathbf{q}_0$, the averages include all trajectory segments where the initial point falls within a spatial bin of radius $r$ centered at $\mathbf{q}_0$.
 This spatial averaging is essential for accumulating sufficient statistics.
-Only estimates of $\mathbf{D}(\mathbf{q}_0)$ that yield a positive semi-definite matrix are retained in the subsequent analysis.
+Clearly, $\mathbf{D}(\mathbf{q}_0)$ so estimated yields a semi-positive definite matrix as it should.

-The accuracy of these approximations depends critically on the choice of the spatial bin size $r$ and the analysis time interval $\tau$.
+The accuracy of these approximations are critically sensitive to the choice of the spatial bin size $r$ and the analysis time interval $\tau$.
 The spatial scale $r$ represents a trade-off: it must be large enough to ensure statistical reliability ($r> r_{\mathrm{min}}$) yet small enough to resolve spatial variations in the dynamics ($r< r_{\mathrm{max}}$).
 The choice of $\tau$ is constrained by two factors.
-It must be large enough that the average displacement is significant relative to the measurement noise ($\tau>\tau_{\mathrm{min}}$), and small enough to satisfy the local stationarity assumption inherent in the definitions of $\mathbf{f}$ and $\mathbf{D}$ ($\tau< \tau_{\mathrm{max}}$).
+It must be large enough that the average displacement is significant relative to the measurement noise ($\tau>\tau_{\mathrm{min}}$), and small enough to characterize the locality of $\mathbf{f}(\mathbf{q}_0)$ and $\mathbf{D}(\mathbf{q}_0)$.
 Consequently, reliable results are obtained within an intermediate range for both parameters.
 The specific boundaries of this range are determined by the properties of each trajectory dataset.
 The native sampling rate (e.g., $60$ fps for vacancies, $30$ fps for interstitials) sets a lower bound on the practically resolvable $\tau$, while the relevant dynamical timescales of the system determine the optimal value.